utilitywarehouse/tflint-ruleset-uw/README.md

 # TFLint UW ruleset

-This is a tflint plugin for enforing UW rules
+This is a tflint plugin for UW specific needs.

+In most cases, teams can run terraform commands on their local machines, so linting is not a security enforcer, but a nicer UI for the rules enforced by other security methods (like permission boundaries).

 ## Installation